Human and AI Perceptual Differences in Image Classification Errors: Hypothesis testing

 \subsection{Hypothesis test2: Correlation of accuracy to the machine confidence score}

 We statistically test whether the perceptual differences between the human and the machine classifier are significant or not, through the performances on either machine confidence (Figure~\ref{Evidence 102} (a)) or machine agreement (Figure~\ref{Evidence 102} (b)).
-Specifically, we adopt the Ordinary Least Squares function to fit the individual points that appeared in Figure~\ref{Evidence 102}, for machine accuracy and human accuracy.
+Specifically, we adopt the Ordinary Least Squares function to fit the individual points that appeared in Figure~\ref{Evidence 102} for machine accuracy and human accuracy.
 Mathematically, we have: $Y=\beta_0+\beta_1\cdot X,$ where $Y=\text{Machine/Human Accuracy}$, $\beta_0$ is the off-set and $\beta_1$ is a constant denoting the slope of the fitted line.
 When $X=\text{Machine confidence}$, we have:

-The $p$-value for all coefficients appeared in Eqn. (\ref{eq:test2}) satisfies that $p<e^{-3}\leq \alpha=0.05$, indicating that we should reject the null hypothesis.
+The $p$-value for all coefficients appearing in Eqn. (\ref{eq:test2}) satisfies that $p<e^{-3}\leq \alpha=0.05$, indicating that we should reject the null hypothesis.
 In other words, the variable $X$ has statistically significant effects on $Y$.
 What is more, the human performance yields a much smaller $\beta_1$, i.e., $0.1099<1.0000$.
-Thus, the difficulty level for machine learning models (metric: machine confidence) has fewer impacts on human performance by referring to that of machine learning models.
+Thus, the difficulty level for machine learning models (metric: machine confidence) has less impact on human performance than on machine learning models.